 - Core and slice the apples.
 Peel and slice the onions.

 - Place the apples, onion, butter, cinnamon, cloves, and nutmeg in a large frying pan.
 Saute on medium low until the onions start to turn a golden brown.
 Stir occasionally.

 - In a blender puree the squash with 2 cups of the broth, the salt, the pepper, and the maple syrup.
 Pour into a large pot.

-- Place the carmelized apple/onion mixture and the remaining broth in the blender and puree.
+- Place the caramelized apple/onion mixture, roasted garlic, and the remaining broth in the blender and puree.
 Pour into the pot.